-Classical music depends very heavily on this relationship between the leading tone and the tonic.
-The relationship between the leading tone and tonic is less strong in pop music, but it’s frequently still important.
+Classical music depends heavily on this relationship between the leading tone and the tonic.
+The relationship between the leading tone and tonic isn’t always as strong in pop music, but it’s frequently still important.

 When the leading tone appears, it is often embedded in a V or V7 chord.
 Here’s an example, returning to the key of G major.

 The leading tone, F#, is part of the D major chord, D F# A. In major keys, the leading tone occurs normally as the seventh degree of the scale.
 For example, in the key of G major, the leading tone is F#, which is in the key.
 We don’t need to adjust to the scale to include it.

 The problem is that the leading tone does not occur in natural minor.
 Let’s return to the E natural minor scale.